 - I give tutorials on Prelims Probability, Prelims

-Statistics, Prelims Optimisation, Part A Probability and Part A Statistics to
+Statistics, Prelims Optimisation, Part A Probability, Part

 the LMH students.
 These are held in my LMH office, on